What do we mean by balanced economic growth? Also, is it important for an economy to promote a balanced approach to growth?

 A balanced economy suggests that economic growth is sustainable in the long-term, and the economy is also growing across different sectors – and not focused on one particular industry or area.

 - Low inflation – avoiding an unsustainable boom and bust period of economic growth.

 - A balance between saving and consumption.
 An unbalanced economy would consume a high % of income.
 A more balanced economy would be saving a significant percentage of income to finance investment and future productive capacity.
 Without sufficient savings and investment, long-term growth will be constrained.

 - Trade balance.
-A balanced economy would have a balance between exports and imports – a low current account deficit.
-If the economy is relying on imports and running a current account deficit.
-This is a sign of imbalance.
-The current account deficit would need to be financed by capital inflows.
+A balanced economy would have a balance between exports and imports – a low (or at least sustainable) current account deficit.
+If the economy is relying on imports and running a current account deficit, this is a sign of imbalance.
+A large current account deficit would need to be financed by capital inflows.

 - Sustainable bank lending.
 A balanced economy needs a strong and stable finance sector.
 Firms need access to credit, but unlike the credit crunch, the bank lending needs to be sustainable and not dependent on other bank loans.